Xomega-Net/Xomega.Docs/docs/tutorial/4-security/3-secure-service.md

 If the security check fails, we report a critical error of type `Security`, which will abort the execution and will return the `OperationNotAllowed` message to the client.

 :::note
-When the business services are called via REST API, these security errors will be reported using HTTP status code 403 (Forbidden), following the REST standards.
+When the business services are called via REST API, these security errors will be reported using the HTTP status code 403 (Forbidden), following the REST standards.
 :::

 ## Restricting access to data

 Now, let's restrict the data returned by the `ReadListAsync` method for external customers to show only their own sales orders.

-We need to find a custom code placeholder for additional filter criteria on the source query, and add some custom code that checks if the `CurrentPrincipal` is a store or individual customer, and then add their associated `storeId` or `personId` respectively as additional filter criteria for the sales order's customer, as follows.
+We need to find a custom code placeholder for additional filter criteria on the source query and add some custom code that checks if the `CurrentPrincipal` is a store or individual customer, and then add their associated `storeId` or `personId` respectively as additional filter criteria for the sales order's customer, as follows.

 ```cs
 public partial class SalesOrderService : BaseService, ISalesOrderService